-1. To detach a database from the server, click Local Database Server icon at the left, then select Detach a database file task from the right.

-2. A detach wizard appears.
+- 1. To detach a database from the server, click Local Database Server icon at the left, then select Detach a database file task from the right. - A detach wizard appears.
 Enter 'sa' database administrator name and your password to local database server, then click Next.

-Note: Default database server password is hlpwd2009 for the HyperLab 2009 product line (in case of an upgrade, you may also try hlpwd2002, hlpwd2005 or hlpwd2008).
+Note: Default database server password is Hlpwd2014 for the HyperLab 2014 product line (after an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009 or Hlpwd2013).